jclachance/BOFdat/README.rst

 BOFdat
 ======
-Package to generate biomass objective function for genome-scale models from experimental data.
+Generate biomass objective function for genome-scale models from experimental data.
+BOFdat is a three step workflow that allows modellers to generate a complete biomass objective function *de novo* from experimental data:

+1. Obtain stoichiometric coefficients for major macromolecules and calculate maintenance cost

+2. Find coenzymes and inorganic ions

+3. Find metabolic end goals

 Significance